 Living The Lake Mohawk Dream May Be Only For The Well Heeled

 Lake Mohawk may be a water sports Nirvana, but it’s only for the chosen few who can afford it.
 It has seen home owners from Donald Trump to Brad Pitt and some of Hollywood’s elite in between.
 From the village’s Stepford Wives kind-of-vibe, to the somewhat twee Ski Hawks water ski team to the ultra-conservative community board that seems to have a mission that often rubs up against the modern-day values, Lake Mohawk harks back to a simpler time when The Readers Digest had the scoop of the day and roast dinner was reliably on the table at 6PM.
 The annual German Christmas Market has become a huge hit in recent years and provides much needed revenue to a variety of local charities and even that event feels a bit old-timey, which is part of its allure.
 Life at the lake may not be for everyone, but it is a different life that some baby boomers may yearn for and only now in their golden years can they afford it.
 If you want to get a glimpse of this world, visit the Lake Mohawk Country Club beach bar on any given Saturday night in the Summer.
 You will see well-heeled boat owners pull in for a few lakeside cocktails and dance the night away to the band.
 You will also see what your life could have been like.
 Please be sure to remember that you in fact still a visitor and not a resident.
-This may be the the life you have dreamed about, so better get your checkbook out, as this club makes it clear that the impoverished need not apply.
-Also please cut off your mullet, club rules.
+This may be the the life you have always dreamed about, so better get your checkbook out, as this club makes it clear that the impoverished need not apply.
+Also please cut off your mullet, club rules also apply.